SERM: Self-Evolving Relevance Model with Agent-Driven Learning from Massive Query Streams: Related Work

 \paragraph{Self-Evolving Large Language Models.} This work joins a large body of research demonstrating that LLMs can evolve themselves using unlabeled data \cite{huang2022large,wang2022self}.
-One approach in this direction is \textit{self-training}, where the model leverages its own predictions on unlabeled data as pseudo-labels and iteratively retrains itself \cite{wang2021progressive,huang2022large,gulcehre2023reinforced,wang2025gramr2}.
-Despite its simplicity and effectiveness in semi-supervised and relatively stable settings, self-training often suffers from error propagation when the pseudo-labels are noisy or unreliable \cite{wang2021progressive,mahmood2024pseudo}.
-Subsequent research has sought to address these limitations by enriching the learning signals beyond simple pseudo-labels, for example, by incorporating model-generated rationales \cite{madaan2023self,lu2023self} or reward-based feedback \cite{gulcehre2023reinforced} to better guide the learning process. \paragraph{Multi-Agent Collaboration.} The emergence of LLMs has opened new possibilities for multi-agent collaboration.
+One approach in this direction is \textit{self-training}, where the model leverages its own predictions on unlabeled data as pseudo-labels and iteratively retrains itself \cite{huang2022large,gulcehre2023reinforced}.
+Despite its simplicity and effectiveness in semi-supervised and relatively stable settings, self-training often suffers from error propagation when the pseudo-labels are noisy or unreliable \cite{wang2021progressive,wang2026mro}.
+Subsequent research has sought to address these limitations by enriching the learning signals beyond simple pseudo-labels \cite{madaan2023self,lu2023self}. \paragraph{Multi-Agent Collaboration.} The emergence of LLMs has opened new possibilities for multi-agent collaboration \cite{zhu2025latextrans,tran2025multi}.
 In LLM-based multi-agent collaboration, each agent is instantiated as an LLM-powered entity capable of reasoning and planning \cite{qian2024scaling,guo2024large}.
 Systems such as AutoGPT, CAMEL \cite{li2023camel}, and AutoGen \cite{wu2024autogen} demonstrate that LLM agents can assume diverse roles and accomplish complex tasks through dialogue-based coordination.
 In this work, we extend multi-agent collaboration to assist the self-evolution of relevance models.